 The different Windows operating system versions use different repositories for roaming user profiles.
-For exact information about storing roaming profile, see the MicrosoftTechNet Library.
+For more information about storing roaming user profiles, see the MicrosoftTechNet Library.

 To map the roaming user profile in One Identity Manager.

 • Provide a template structure for the user profile on the profile server.